tito24dxb/emiratesapp/README.md

 See `EMIRATES_ACADEMY_README.md` for full documentation.

+## AI Configuration

+The AI Trainer feature requires an OpenAI API key to be configured in your Supabase project:

+1. Go to your Supabase Dashboard
+2. Navigate to Project Settings > Edge Functions
+3. Add a secret named `OPENAI_API_KEY` with your OpenAI API key
+4. The AI edge function will automatically use this key

+Without this configuration, the AI Trainer will show an error message asking users to contact the administrator.

 ## Tech Stack

-React 18 • TypeScript • React Router • Tailwind CSS • Framer Motion
+React 18 • TypeScript • React Router • Tailwind CSS • Framer Motion • Supabase • Firebase